jestjs/jest/website/versioned_docs/version-22.0/TutorialReact.md

 });
 ```

-When you run `npm test` or `jest`, this will produce an output file like this:
+When you run `yarn test` or `jest`, this will produce an output file like this:

 ```javascript
 // __tests__/__snapshots__/Link.react.test.js.snap